Poisson-Lie Group structures on semidirect products: Poisson--Lie Groups from Matched Pairs

 as claimed.

-Then the phase lift of a Zakrzewski morphism produces a morphism of symplectic groupoids and that the base map of such a morphism is always a Poisson map, see \cite{MR1081011}*{Section 5}.
+Then the phase lift of a Zakrzewski morphism produces a morphism of symplectic groupoids and that the base map of such a morphism is always a Poisson map, see for example \citelist{\cite{MR996653}*{Chapitre II}\cite{MR1081011}*{Section 5}}.